aroneklund/DTU-27626-cancer/README.md

 exercises, we will call somatic mutations on a small part of chromosome 1, from the 50.000.000th to the 52.000.000th base pair.

-You will not be able to save mutect output in */home/27626/exercises/cancer/* directory.
-Make sure you work in your own directory (i.e. your home directory or other directory in which you have rights to write files).

         ### Set chromosome and location:
         CHR_LOC=chr1:50000000-52000000
         ### Use pre-processed bam files: